Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Introduction

-One particularly interesting question is whether and to what degree sequential (or adaptive) strategies give an advantage over parallel ones.
-Note that any parallel strategy can be written as a sequential strategy by taking all but one channel input as part of the reference system, and then choosing each preparation operation such that it extracts the next part of the joint input state for the next channel use and replaces it by the output of the previous channel use.
-However, the converse is not true, and so sequential strategies are more general.
-Parallel strategies are conceptually a lot simpler than sequential ones -- aside from the measurement, everything is specified just by the joint input state -- in contrast to sequential strategies, in which after each channel use we can perform an arbitrary quantum operation to prepare the input to the next use of the channel.
+One particularly interesting question is whether and to what degree adaptive strategies give an advantage over parallel ones.
+Note that any parallel strategy can be written as an adaptive strategy by taking all but one channel input as part of the reference system, and then choosing each preparation operation such that it extracts the next part of the joint input state for the next channel use and replaces it by the output of the previous channel use.
+However, the converse is not true, and so adaptive strategies are more general.
+Parallel strategies are conceptually a lot simpler than adaptive ones -- aside from the measurement, everything is specified just by the joint input state -- in contrast to adaptive strategies, in which after each channel use we can perform an arbitrary quantum operation to prepare the input to the next use of the channel.
 It is thus interesting to determine to what degree parallel strategies can still be optimal.
-It is known that in certain cases sequential strategies can give an advantage over parallel ones.
-In~\cite{harrow_adaptive_2010} the authors constructed an example in which a sequential strategy with only two channel uses could be used to discriminate the channels with certainty, which is not possible with a parallel strategy, even if arbitrarily many channel uses are allowed.
+It is known that in certain cases adaptive strategies can give an advantage over parallel ones.
+In~\cite{harrow_adaptive_2010} the authors constructed an example in which an adaptive strategy with only two channel uses could be used to discriminate the channels with certainty, which is not possible with a parallel strategy, even if arbitrarily many channel uses are allowed.